 Example: You are launching a java spring boot application in your alpine container using a script.
 In this case, the shell will use the musl libc present on the OS, but java spring boot application uses glibc which is packaged along with the application.

 In order to address such scenarios, we have built in an auto detection mechanism.
-Auto detection can be turned off by using the following instructions

 For containerized workloads, if the libc required by the entrypoint does not match the OS distribution libc then it can be specified with the following instructions

 Add the --entrypoint-libc "glibc" or "musl" option in the dfctl run command